RefugeRestrooms/refugerestrooms/README.md

 This project is open source.
 Feel free to contribute.
 We could use the help.

 ## Deployment

+ This repo is set to automaticly deploy to heroku.
+Any time there is a merge into develop, the develop branch will get deployed to refugestaging.herokuapp.com.
+Any time there is a merge into master, the master branch will be released to refugerestrooms.org

+ When you want to make a release, you should do the following:
+ 1. Check the status of the app on refugestaging.herokuapp.com and make sure its functional.
+ 2. Make sure the the most recent build of develop is passing on TravisCI
+ 3. Run `git flow release start %{release number}`
+ 4. Run `git shortlog --grep "Merge pull request #" %{previous release}..HEAD` and copy the contents into a new issue with the release tag here on github.
+This command gives you a list of PRs merged since the previous release.
+ 5. `git flow release finish` and copy the contents of #4 into the release tags.
+ 6. `git push` in the master branch and `git push --tags`
+  - this will trigger the heroku deploy to production.

+#### Manual Releases
 Currently right now we deploy to heroku.
 Our application is small enough that it is free to host on Heroku, and we dont mind the server having to wake up if nobody has accessed the site in a while.

 We have both a staging and a production instance on heroku.
 The staging instance can be found at http://refugestaging.herokuapp.com/